9brada6/tabs-with-posts/development.md

 - 🥇 Add taxonomy options(with post formats).
 - 📬 Add filters for all things.
 - Put all Query Notes in a separate class.
+- 🔀 Add a way to invert category icons?